 Q: Management says there will be a strike if we organize.

-Management talks a lot about strikes during an organizing drive.
 Strikes are uncommon and most problems are solved without striking.
-The only way there can be a strike is if the employees in your branch vote for a strike.
+The only way there can be a strike is if the employees in your union branch vote for a strike.
 Unions have a lot of other tactics that can put pressure on management to reach a fair agreement.
-For example, unions use negotiations, leafletings, rallies, and community support, rather than having to always resort to striking, but rest assured, if there is a strike, you will have your say in the matter through democratically run meetings and votes.
+For example, unions use negotiations, leafleting, rallies, and community support, rather than having to always resort to striking, but rest assured, if there is a strike, you will have your say in the matter through democratically run meetings and votes.

 Q: How do we go about getting a union here?

 You are welcome to join the union as an individual, but the greater the number of union members in your workplace, the more we can accomplish.
-Where there is already a General Union branch at your company or school, we will put you in contact with co-workers already in the union.
+Where there is already a General Union branch at your employer, we will put you in contact with co-workers already in the union.
 If there is no union branch where you work, the General Union has many experienced organizers who can help you and your co-workers with the mechanics of forming a branch and starting negotiations with your employer.